Russia–European Union relations: Russian minorities in the EU

 As reported by the European Commissioner for Human Rights 2007 report on Latvia, in 2006 there were 411,054 non-citizens, 66.5% of them belonging to Russian minority.

-In 2017, there were 0.9 million ethnic Russians in the Baltic States, having declined from 1.7 million in 1989, the year of the last census during the Soviet era.
+In 2017, there were 900,000 ethnic Russians in the Baltic States, having declined from 1.7 million in 1989, the year of the last census during the Soviet era.

 Beginning in 2019, instruction in Russian language would be gradually discontinued in private colleges and universities in Latvia, as well as general instruction in Latvian public high schools, except for subjects related to culture and history of the Russian minority, such as Russian language and literature classes.

 Russian and EU public opinion

 A February 2014 poll conducted by the Levada Center, Russia's largest independent polling organization, found that nearly 80% of Russian respondents had a "good" impression of the EU.
-This changed dramatically in 2014 with the Ukrainian crisis resulting in 70% taking a hostile view of the EU compared to 20% viewing it positively.
+This changed dramatically in 2014 with the Russian annexation of Crimea and the start of the war in Donbas, resulting in 70% taking a hostile view of the EU compared to 20% viewing it positively.

 A Levada poll released in August 2018 found that 68% of Russian respondents believe that Russia needs to dramatically improve relations with Western countries.
 42% of Russians polled said they had a positive view of the EU, up from 28% in May 2018.

 A Levada poll released in February 2020 found that 80% of Russian respondents believe that Russia and the West should become friends and partners.
 49% of Russians polled said they had a positive view of the EU.
 However, with the exception of Bulgaria, Slovakia and Greece, the share of residents in the rest of the EU countries polled by Pew Research Center with positive views of Russia is considerably below 50%.